ardalis/ApiEndpoints/README.md

 If you're using them or find one not in this list, feel free to add it here via a pull request!

 - [CleanArchitecture](https://github.com/ardalis/CleanArchitecture): A solution template for ASP.NET 3.x solutions using Clean Architecture.
+- [PayrollProcessor](https://github.com/KyleMcMaster/payroll-processor): A smorgasbord of modern .NET tech written with functional and asynchronous patterns.